 So the answer to the question: “where did all the fascists come from?” is not only that they never went away, but that their property and privileges have allowed them to silently plan a self-righteous return committed to crushing (left-wing) corruption.

-Officially, Army Colonel Jair Bolsonaro ran a presidential campaign based on three major overhauls.
+Officially, retired Army Captain Jair Bolsonaro ran a presidential campaign based on three major overhauls.
 On the moral and cultural fronts, he sought to reinstate conservative values of patriarchal plutocracy and white supremacy.
 Although Bolsonaro’s faction has jettisoned the budgets for higher public education and scientific research, as a cultural revolution it has failed miserably.
 While the damage is sizable, repairing it is still within reach – provided he be ousted by 2022.

 By contrast, the damage caused by the economic overhaul might be long standing.
 Privatizations have run rampant.
 The looting of public property, national wealth and the commons stands as one of the most disgusting examples of primitive accumulation and extraction by dispossession to be found on the planet.
 The bounty includes land delimited to Indigenous peoples, who now face the next step in a genocidal threat to their existence coming from gold and mineral rushers financed by Canadian-based multinational mining firms and perhaps pension funds.